cnrv/fpga-rocket-chip/README.md

 ## IV On board experiment

-- format your sdcard with fat32
+- format your sdcard with fat32 **NOTICE: format the SD card with MBR instead of GUID**
 - drag your **boot.elf** into the sdcard
 - eject the sd and insert it into the SDslot on Nexys4ddr board
 - make sure your Nexys4ddr is in **QSPI-config** mode, you can check that on your wire-jumper, located on board adjacent to VGA port.